Romesh Ranganathan: There's A Dark Voice In My Head That I've Learnt To Control | E220

 TL;DR

-• Despite achieving success as a comedian and actor, Romesh explores what happiness really means and whether external achievements lead to internal fulfillment
+• Romesh explores the relationship between happiness and success, questioning whether external achievements truly lead to contentment

 Episode Recap